Counselor Education Program Admission

 - Applying for the Addictions Counseling Certificate Program

-- Returning to WSU for a second counseling focus area
+- Returning to WSU for a second counseling focus area or for licensure

 - Graduate Studies application due: Nov.
 15